 A complete guide on how to cut, peel, and cook a kabocha squash (Japanese pumpkin) with a helpful tutorial video and step-by-step pictures.

-Over the years I’ve asked by my readers how I cut a whole kabocha squash (Japanese pumpkin) for my kabocha recipes.
-So today I am sharing a complete guide on how I cut a kabocha squash (including how to peel and cook kabocha), along with some of my favorite kabocha recipes.
+Over the years I’ve been asked by my readers on how to cut a whole kabocha squash (Japanese pumpkin) so they could enjoy the precious fall gem.
+So I am here to share a complete guide on how I cut a kabocha squash (including how to peel and cook), along with some of my favorite recipes.

 What is Kabocha Squash